Searles Valley Minerals: American Trona Company

 The American Trona Company was founded in 1913 by the British-owned Consolidated Gold Fields of South Africa company.
 In 1914 the company completed the Trona Railway line from Searles Station south to a junction with the Southern Pacific Railroad.
 Also in 1914, the American Trona Corporation established the company-owned town of Trona, named for crystals of soda ash formed by the evaporation of chemical-rich water commonly found in the lake bed.
 The production of potash began in 1915.

 In 1917, construction was completed on the American Trona Corporation Building in San Pedro, to process and store salt potash.
 In 1926, after becoming the American Potash & Chemical Corporation, it began producing borax, soda ash, and sodium sulfate.
 Productions of these chemicals continued to expand until the 1980s.

 Post-WW II

 After World War II, American Potash had labor relations problems due to allegations that Latino workers were paid lower wages than White workers.
-Later, Latino workers were promoted to managerial positions also.
+Later, Latino workers were promoted to managerial positions.
 In 1962 the company received nationwide recognition and an award for its innovative solvent extraction process to recover boric acid and potassium sulfate from weak brines.

 In 1974 American Potash and Chemical was acquired by Kerr-McGee.
 However they didn’t want to own the company town and sold it.
 They cut production in half in 1982 and instituted massive layoffs.

 Kerr-McGee sold the Searles Valley production facilities in 1990, to capital investors D. George Harris and Associates, which formed the North American Chemical Company.
 Ownership changed again in 1998 when IMC Global corporation acquired North American Chemical Company.